FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 Well, this sentence might take some of us back to horrible school days but it is really simple when you think about it.
 Pixel comes in, states its value and gets an output value based only on its value, and voilà we have a Luminosity Mask.
-The name says it all, the Mask depends solely on the Luminosity (the Tonal Range value) of the pixels.
+The name says it all, the Mask depends solely on the Luminosity (Tonal Range value) of the pixels.
 It has nothing to do with their location, not their surrounding pixels.
 Just using the Luminosity value.
 Nothing more, nothing less.
 Power by simplicity.